temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 ```

-Use `grpc-health-probe` to check the Workflow Service, Matching Service, and History Service.
+Use `grpc-health-probe` to check the Frontend Service, Matching Service, and History Service.

 ```